laneatmore/BAMscorer/README.md

 **--maf** specify a MAF filtering step for your data.
 Default is no MAF filtering.

 **--weight** specify SNP loading weight cut-off for database creation.
 Default is top and bottom 5% of SNP loading loci.
-Argument should be an integer.
+Argument can be an integer or a float (decimal)

 **--top/--bottom** specify pulling SNPs from the top or bottom tail of the SNP loading distribution.
 These arguments must be used together to specify the amount of distribution taken from each tail (0 is an accepted input value).
 These arguments should not be used with --weight, which pulls equally from both tails of the distribution.
+Argument can be an integer or a float (decimal)

 **--numchrom** specify the number of chromosomes if greater than 22